ArgjendFejzulahi/Master-Thesis-Experiments/README.md

 ### Section 4.4 Optimality of the Preconditioner: eit_non_preconditioned.py; test_P_optimality.py

-### This script runs the experiment on the optimal preconditioner per regularization parameter.
-Given a regularization parameter and a array of mesh_sizes this experiment calculates. the iteration number and time per meshsize.
-Note: This script containts its own custom functions due to the fact that different requirements for convergence must be met (see Section 4.3 for more details).
-Therefore this section containts a custom CG-solver and PyEIT solver.
+This script runs the experiment on the optimal preconditioner for each regularization parameter.
+Given a regularization parameter and an array of mesh sizes, this experiment calculates the iteration number and time per mesh size.
+Note: This script contains its own custom functions because different convergence requirements must be met (see Section 4.3 for more details).
+Therefore, this section includes a custom CG solver and a PyEIT solver.

 ````
 python -m Inverse_EMT.test_P_optimality.py